 Never store an original Will at home.
 If you have a fire, flood or burglary, you risk losing your Will.
 If your Will is damaged, then the courts could declare the Will invalid.

 Even the most valid and robust wills are being challenged.
 Often by the spouse of a son or daughter who would like more than their entitlement.
-Imagine what they would do with the original copy of a Will if an older one or none served their interests better.
+Imagine what they would do with the original copy of a Will if an older one or none at all served their interests better.

 You must keep your Will safe; however, that place must be easily accessible when the document is needed!